Last updated on

 That’s why it’s so important to test your well water to see what kind of foreign materials are in it.
 Your well water might be perfectly safe being filtered by the power of natural earth.
 If it has a high chlorine level and smells like a public pool, all you might need is a simple GAV cartridge.

-Almost all treatment systems are self cleaning, and they need a certain flow rate to power the self-cleaning function.
+Almost all treatment systems are self-cleaning, and they need a certain flow rate to power the self-cleaning function.
 For example, your system might require a 10 gallons-per-minute flow rate, but the pump only produces an 8 falling-per-minute flow.
-After a certain amount of time, the system will fail to backwash as intended, which can lead to the water fouling.
+After a certain amount of time, the system will fail to backwash as intended, which can lead to water fouling.
 The system can fail catastrophically after the filter seizes up and solidifies.

 That’s why it’s so important to match your well pump’s flow rate with the recommended water filtration system, based on your particular water’s chemical makeup.
 Meeting the recommended flow rate ensures that there is enough force to move the water through the system’s media bed to ensure full cleaning.
 The same holds true for installing an oversized water treatment system because they can cause a loss of pressure.